History of Methodism in the United States: First and Second Awakenings

 The First Great Awakening was a religious movement among colonials in the 1730s and 1740s.
 The English Calvinist Methodist preacher George Whitefield played a major role, traveling up and down the colonies and preaching in a dramatic and emotional style, accepting everyone as his audience.
+His itinerant preaching and theatrical delivery attracted large crowds and sparked widespread religious fervor.

 The new style of sermons and the way people practiced their faith breathed new life into religion in America.
 People became passionately and emotionally involved in their religion, rather than passively listening to intellectual discourse in a detached manner.
 People began to study the Bible at home, which effectively decentralized the means of informing the public on religious matters and was akin to the individualistic trends present in Europe during the Protestant Reformation.

-The first American Methodist bishops were Thomas Coke and Francis Asbury, whose boyhood home, Bishop Asbury Cottage, in West Bromwich, England, is now a museum.
-Upon the formation of the Methodist Episcopal Church in America at the Baltimore Christmas Conference in 1784, Coke (already ordained in the Church of England) ordained Asbury a deacon, elder, and bishop each on three successive days.
-Circuit riders, many of whom were laymen, traveled by horseback to preach the gospel and establish churches until there was scarcely any crossroad community in America without a Methodist expression of Christianity.
-One of the most famous circuit riders was Robert Strawbridge who lived in the vicinity of Carroll County, Maryland soon after arriving in the Colonies around 1760.
+The revival's emphasis on personal experience and lay involvement strongly shaped John Wesley, the founder of Methodism.
+Wesley's spiritual awakening in 1738 during a Moravian meeting on Aldersgate Street inspired his theology of personal salvation and sanctification, which became foundational for Methodism.
+Many of the practices the First Great Awakening brought were later institutionalized by Methodists in America.

 The Second Great Awakening was a nationwide wave of revivals, from 1790 to 1840.
 In New England, the renewed interest in religion inspired a wave of social activism among Yankees; Methodism grew rapidly and established several colleges, notably Boston University.
 Reverend David Munsey performed many revivals across the country making his home in Augusta County, Virginia from 1800 to 1856.
 His brother Reverend Zachariah Munsey also coordinated his efforts for the revival from his home in Montgomery County, Virginia.
 In the "burned over district" of western New York, the spirit of revival burned brightly.
 Methodism saw the emergence of a Holiness movement.
 In the west, especially at Cane Ridge, Kentucky and in Tennessee, the revival strengthened the Methodists and the Baptists.
 The Methodists appealed especially to the urban middle class.
 Methodism continued to expand into the Midwest - the Garrett–Evangelical Theological Seminary was founded in 1855 near Chicago by Eliza Clark Garrett in order to educate clergy for the region.